Kaaka Muttai: Plot

-When two men in the slum happen to watch the video of the boy being slapped, they try to make money by threatening the owner of the pizza shop to release the video to the media.
-The owner realises he could be imprisoned and his pizzeria sealed by the government due to his supervisor's act of discrimination and violence against slum children.
-He offers one of the men a hundred thousand rupees for not making the video public.
-The man agrees, but his associate releases it to the media hoping to make some money (unaware of the huge sum being offered).
-This stirs up tension amongst the pizzeria's owners who finally decide to publicly apologise to the slum kids.
-The boys are welcomed to the pizza spot in a red carpet reminiscent of Simbu being welcomed in the opening ceremony of the pizzeria.
-The owner also promises them free pizzas for life.
-Even as the brothers begin to finally enjoy their first pizza, they tell each other that the dosa-pizza which their grandmother had earlier made for them had tasted much better.
+In the slum, Naina and his friend were watching the video of Periya Kaaka Muttai being slapped by the Pizza Spot's supervisor, they try to make money by threatening the Pizza Spot's owner to release the video to the media.
+The Pizza Spot's owner realises he could be imprisoned and Pizza Spot sealed by the Government due to the filmed act of discrimination and violence against the children.
+He offers Naina one hundred thousand rupees for not making the video public.
+He agrees, but his friend releases it to the media hoping to make some money, unaware of the huge sum being offered.
+This stirs up tension among the Pizza Spot's owner, who finally decide to publicly apologise Periya Kaaka Muttai and Chinna Kaaka Muttai.
+Periya Kaaka Muttai and Chinna Kaaka Muttai are welcomed to the pizza spot on a red carpet reminiscent of actor Silambarasan being welcomed in the inauguration ceremony.
+The Pizza Spot's owner also promises them free pizzas for life.
+Even as Periya Kaaka Muttai and Chinna Kaaka Muttai begin to finally enjoy their first pizza, they tell each other that the home-cooked Pizza which their grandmother had earlier made for them using Dosa batter had tasted much better.